 Temperature checks and questionnaire given to clients

-Guests wear masks (not provided) when using our transportation, at check in and when gearing up
+Guests may wear masks (not provided) at check in and when gearing up

 Individually wrapped snacks available

-Please limit the items you bring with you to the site, staging/gear area, to one bag containing small personal items, a change of clothing, a towel and mask.
+Please limit the items you bring with you to the staging/gear area to one bag containing small personal items, a change of clothing and a towel

 Please call, email or chat with us for further details about how special measures, policies and procedures may affect your tour experience.
 Mahalo for your kokua.